gbansal2/CarND-Vehicle-Detection/my_writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters for HOG features, such as orientations, pixels per cell, cells per block, color spaces, etc. I changed these parameters to increase the feature vector size and monitored the trainng error.
+I settled on the set of parameters for which I obtained >98% training accuracy.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the training data set.
+The code for training a classifier is in file `train_model.py` from lines #85 to #101.
+The training dataset consists of hog features, color features, and spatial features.
+The dataset is randomly split into a training set and a validation set (20%).
+I obtained a validation set accuracy of greater than 98%.

+The model was saved as a pickle file which can be read later during the inference stage.

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I implemented a sliding window search in the function `find_cars` in `helper_functions.py` file.
+I generated windows of three sizes, with sizes 64 x 64, 96 x 96, and 128 x 128.
+The application range for each window size is different.
+The smallest window is applied towards the middle of the image, and the largest window is applied towards the bottom.
+This is because the vehicles are bigger in size, the closer they are to the camera.
+The hog features are extracted once for the entire image, and are filtered as the window is slided across the image.

+The figure below shows all the windows for an example image.

-![alt text][image3]
+![alt text][image5]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

-![alt text][image4]
+![alt_text][image7]
+![alt_text][image8]

+Note that in the bottom image, there is a false detection.
+This is handled using a heatmap method as described in the Video Implementation section below.

 ---

 ### Video Implementation